LolJohn11/FGCasterOverlay/README.md

 # 🥊🕹️🎥 FGCaster Overlay

-A stream overlay app for software like OBS, designed for broadcasting fighting game events.
+A stream overlay app for software like OBS, designed for broadcasting fighting game matches and events.

 ## Why?